gavingunapala/gavingunapala/README.md

 - 🌱 I’m currently learning React and nextjs.
 - 👯 I’m looking to collaborate on ...
 - 💻 I worked at Calcey Technologies as a intern developer.
-- 💻 I’m working at SI Dynamics (Pvt) Ltd as a software engineer.
+- 💻 I worked at SI Dynamics (Pvt) Ltd as an Associate Software Engineer.
+- 💻 I'm working at black vault technologies as an Associate Software Engineer.
 - 💬 Ask me about anything.<br>

 <img src = "https://github.com/gavingunapala/gavingunapala/blob/main/Images/images.png" width="150px"><br>